-At the end of the reporting period, the Group had commitments for future minimum lease payments under non-cancellable operating leases which fall due as follows:
+At 31st July, 2019, the Group had commitments for future minimum lease payments under non-cancellable operating leases which fall due as follows:

-2019 HK\$'000 2018 HK\$'000
+2019 HK\$'000

-Within one year In the second to fifth year inclusive 2,931 43 3,211 2,621
+Within one year 2,931

+In the second to fifth year inclusive 43

-2,974 5,832
+2,974

 Operating lease payments represent rentals payable by the Group for certain of its office premises and staff quarters.
-Leases are negotiated and rentals are fixed for an average term of one to five years (2018: two to five years).
+Leases are negotiated and rentals are fixed for an average term of one to five years.

-33. CONTINGENT LIABILITIES
+35. CONTINGENT LIABILITIES

-At 31st July, 2019, the Group provided guarantees of HK\$187,189,000 (2018: HK\$92,150,000) to banks in favour of its customers in respect of the mortgage loans provided by the banks to such customers for the purchase of the Group's developed properties.
+At 31st July, 2020, the Group provided guarantees of HK\$50,298,000 (2019: HK\$187,189,000) to banks in favour of its customers in respect of the mortgage loans provided by the banks to such customers for the purchase of the Group's developed properties.
 These guarantees provided by the Group to the banks will be released upon receiving the building ownership certificate of the respective properties by the banks from the customers as a pledge for security to the mortgage loans granted.
-The directors of the Company consider that the fair value and ECL of such guarantees on initial recognition and at the end of reporting period was insignificant.
+The directors of the Company consider that the fair value on initial recognition and ECL at the end of reporting period was insignificant.

-34. RECONCILIATION OF LIABILITIES ARISING FROM FINANCING ACTIVITIES
+36. RECONCILIATION OF LIABILITIES ARISING FROM FINANCING ACTIVITIES